 Lead contamination poses a serious threat to the safety of our nation's drinking water.
 This colorless, tasteless, and odorless heavy metal can go virtually undetected in drinking water.
 Excessive amounts of lead place adults at higher risk for cancer, stroke, and hypertension.
 It has even been hypothesized that Imperial Rome's dependence on lead water pipes contributed to its decline...the suggestion being that the Roman aristocracy faltered and died off from nothing more complicated than simple chronic lead poisoning.

 Lead, however, is even more harmful for the very young.

 Fetuses, infants, and children up to the age of six have rapidly growing little bodies which, unfortunately, are quick and efficient absorbers of lead.
 Lead can cause brain damage, premature birth, reduced birth weight, seizures, behavioral disorders, and a lower IQ level in children.
 In most cases this damage is irreversible.
 Consequently, the U.S. Environmental Protection Agency (EPA) considers lead the most serious environmental health hazard for children in the United States.
-Many lead toxicologists agree and have even suggested that EPA's lead standard for children's drinking water be more stringent than that for adults.
+Many lead toxicologists agree and have even suggested that EPA's lead standard for children's drinking water ought to be more stringent than that for adults.
 In July 2016, the American Academy of Pediatrics' Council on Environmental Health issued the following recommendation: "State and local governments should take steps to ensure that water fountains in schools do not exceed water lead concentrations of 1 ppb."

 Rarely, lead gets into water from the erosion of natural underground deposits or industrial activity.
-It is much more likely to enter drinking water through corrosion as it passes through lead pipes, soldered connections, household plumbing, metal faucets and fixtures, and brass fittings on submersible well pumps.
+It is much more likely to enter drinking water through corrosion as it passes through lead and galvanized pipes, soldered connections, brass fittings and fixtures within the household plumbing, and brass fittings on submersible well pumps.
 Lead solder was banned in 1986.
 Even so, lead can be found in the drinking water of older houses containing lead solder.
 Prior to 2014, plumbing could contain up to 8% by weight of lead.
-As other environmental controls have been placed on leaded gasoline, lead solder, leaded paint, and use of lead in housewares, drinking water as a source of lead over the past several decades has steadily increased in importance.
+As other environmental controls have been placed on leaded gasoline, lead solder, leaded paint, and use of lead in housewares, drinking water as a potential source of lead exposure over the past several decades has steadily increased in importance.